napari/napari/docs/guides/color.md

 ### Supported multiple color input

-Sometimes you might want to specify many colors.
+Sometimes there is a need to specify many colors at once.
-For example, you can manually specify the colors of all the points in your layer individually
+For example, the face colors of all the points in a layer can be specified individually

 ```python
 In [3]: points.face_color = ['red', 'lime', 'blue']